Joan Doglio Smith, CNM

 Victoria Meinhardt, LM, CPM

-Victoria Meinhardt, LM, CPM became a midwife in 2005 after studying with Association of Texas Midwives Midwifery Training Program and apprenticing with several experienced Licensed Midwives and mentoring with a Certified Nurse Midwife.
-That year she opened her own practice, Wholistic Birthways where she helped a ~200 hundred families over a 5 year period.
+Victoria Meinhardt, LM, CPM became a Licensed Midwife in 2005 after studying with Association of Texas Midwives Midwifery Training Program.
+She opened her own practice, in April 2005 where she helped a ~200 hundred families over a 5 year period.

 In 2010 she became a staff Midwife with the Austin Area Birthing Center.
-In 2016 she was promoted to Clinical Director.
-During her ten years with AABC, She worked with hundreds of Central Texas families.
-As Clinical Director, she also helped create policies, guidelines, protocols and help run the center overall.
-Victoria also serves on the Midwives Advisory Board for Texas Department of Licensing and Regulation's Midwife Program since 2018.
+In 2016, she was promoted to Clinical Director.
+During her ten years with AABC, she was privileged to help and guide hundreds of Central Texas families through the childbearing year.
+She also helped train multiple midwifery students and still is an active preceptor.
+As Clinical Director at AABC, she helped create policies, guidelines, protocols, managed staff and handled complex situations.

-Over the last 15 years, she has helped ~1000 families through the life changing process of pregnancy, birth and the postpartum experience. https://www.homebirthwithvictoria.com/services
+Victoria joined Abundance Midwifery after leaving AABC in April 2020, returning to her home birth roots.
+Over the last 17 years, she has helped ~1300 families through the life changing process of pregnancy, birth and the postpartum experience and is still passionate about her profession.